dionno/apidocs/source/includes/_time_entries.md

 The billable_minutes is updated when a project is billable otherwise this value is ignored

-Invoiced time entries and not permitted
+<aside class="warning">Time entries that have already been invoiced is not permitted.</aside>

 >Example